 Elected to represent the Third Council District in 2013, Ellen serving as the Chair of the Code Enforcement Committee which aggressively coordinated a city policy response to the sub-standard housing issues and blight in the City.
 She also chaired the Task Force to develop a building and construction plan for the re-use of the Memorial Boulevard School and was also a voting member of the Public Works Board.
 In 2015, she also guided a work group to find community solutions to the community cat and feral cat issues in Bristol.

 Ellen is married to Peter Sassu who is the Police School Resource Officer at Bristol Eastern High School.
-They have three children, Michaela, 22, a graduate of CCSU now working for Community Partners in Action; Zachary, 20, a 2017 graduate of BEHS currently serving in the U.S. Army; and Carson, 16, a junior at BEHS.
+They have three children, Michaela, 22, a graduate of CCSU now working for Community Partners in Action; Zachary, 20, a 2017 graduate of BEHS currently serving in the U.S. Army; and Carson, 17, a senior at BEHS.
 Ellen is active in the school community, as well as a member of the BEHS All-Sports Booster Club, Friends of the Library, Bristol Federal Hill Association, the Boys & Girls Club Keystone Auxiliary, St. Joseph Church, For Goodness Sake, a new non-profit in town that collects home goods to distribute to clients needing new starts and the Friends of the Bristol Animal Shelter, a 501c3 that raises money for the City of Bristol Pound, as well as works to quickly adopt out the dogs that come there.
 For the last 4 years, she has also served as the Host Family Coordinator for the Bristol Blues, matching players with host families in the community.

 She previously served as Chair of the City of the Bristol’s Cemetery Commission from its inception in 2008 until June 2013.
 During her tenure, the Commission secured almost $25,000 in private grant funds and in-kind donations to restore the ancient cemeteries, created a management agreement for the city-owned Lake Avenue Cemetery and garnered a national award from the Daughters of the American Revolution.
 In addition, she served on the both the board of directors for Bristol Girls Little League Softball and the McCabe-Waters Little League, where she co-chaired the Long-Range Planning Committee.